DDNStorage/exa-csi-driver/README.md

   ```
 - Mount propagation must be enabled, the Docker daemon for the cluster must allow shared mounts
   ([instructions](https://github.com/kubernetes-csi/docs/blob/735f1ef4adfcb157afce47c64d750b71012c8151/book/src/Setup.md#enabling-mount-propagation))

+- MpiFileUtils dtar must be installed on all kubernetes nodes in order to use `dtar` as snapshot utility.
+Not required if `tar` is used for snapshots (default).

 ## Installation
 Clone or untar driver (depending on where you get the driver)